Greta Rana

-Greta Rana (February 7,1943-January 25,2023), MBE (awarded Order of the British Empire in 2005) was a writer and poet born in Yorkshire, U.K. She has lived in Nepal for over half a century.
+Greta Rana, MBE (7 February 1943 – 25 January 2023), was a writer and poet born in Yorkshire, U.K. She lived in Nepal for over half a century.
+She was awarded Order of the British Empire in 2005.

-Working in mountain areas in Nepal during her first two decades in the country led her to accept the task of establishing a publishing and PR unit for the International Centre for Integrated Mountain Development (ICIMOD), a regional organisation which operates at the interface of research and development in the eight countries of the Hindu Kush-Himalayas in 1989.
+Working in mountain areas in Nepal during her first two decades in the country led her to accept the task of establishing a publishing and PR unit for the International Centre for Integrated Mountain Development (ICIMOD), an intergovernmental organisation which operates at the interface of research and development in the eight countries of the Hindu Kush-Himalayas in 1989.
 She continued to build on this unit, now a sizeable programme, until her retirement at the end of 2004.

 In 1991 Greta Rana was joint winner of the Arnsberger Internationale Kurzprosa and in that year she delivered a paper at the International PEN Congress in Vienna on 'Mondialism: The Future Looking at the Past,' which outlines the unchangeability of human nature across cultures and continents based on three recurring themes from the Iliad and the Mahabharat;viz.,'War is futile' but war is inevitable, and it is the duty of the warrior to fight.
 Against such human destructiveness, the future lies not in the call to conform as in the call to "When in Rome do as the Romans do," but in a human capacity to tolerate and celebrate difference and the whole kaleidoscope of human cultures and creativity.

 A committed interest in children's education, especially children whose families cannot afford to send them to school, led to the founding of the 'New Shakespeare Wallahs' an amateur drama group working under the auspices of the Nepal Britain Society to raise money for children's education amongst the poorest communities.
 Brief periods of residence in Laos and Afghanistan in the late 70s and early 80s, besides her time in Nepal, have given her a unique outlook on what the author refers to as "the colonisation by development aid."

 Early life and education

-Born in 1943 in the coal-mining town of Castleford, West Yorkshire (birthplace of the famous sculptor Henry Moore), Greta Rana attended the local Grammar school and then went on to graduate from the Victoria University of Manchester.
+Born in 1943 in the coal-mining town of Castleford, West Riding of Yorkshire (birthplace of the famous sculptor Henry Moore), Greta Rana attended the local Grammar school and then went on to graduate from the Victoria University of Manchester.
 During this period she came into contact with the 'Manchester Poets', 'Stand' and Jon Silkin when she was editor of the University CND's journal 'Fallout.'
 In 1966 she lost contact with her poetic roots when she married and went to Canada.

 She spoke several languages including English, Nepali, French & Latin and understood a few more.